hunter-college-cs-ossd/f0cus10-weekly/about.md

 permalink: /about/
 ---

-Junior at Hunter College in the CS Program.
+Computer science major at Hunter College.
+Class of 2020.

-### More Information
+### Disclaimer

-I am a very opinionated computer science student with ideas about everything apparently.
+I am a *very* opinionated computer science student with ideas about everything apparently.
 It is wiser to not listen to me most of the time.